The information in this article applies to:

 To create a curved plot line with a specific radius

-- Select CAD> Draw Line , then click and drag to draw a CAD line from the end of line 4 to the beginning of line 1.
+- Next, using the Draw Line tool, click and drag to draw a CAD line from the end of Line 4 to the beginning of Line 1 to connect the two.

-- Select this line and click the Change Line/Arc edit button.
-The arc should curve outward, similar to our sample image.
+- Select this line and click on the Change Line/Arc edit button.
+By default, the arc will curve outward, similar to the sample image above.